Miss Van Lew Passes Information to Gen. Butler (30 JAN 1864)

 |0

-This work, Miss Van Lew Passes Information to Gen. Butler (30 JAN 1864), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Miss Van Lew Passes Information to Gen. Butler (30 JAN 1864), by Lori Stewart, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.